Problem

 Because the work isn’t anchored to a stable explanation of user uncertainty.

-The team stays busy — but confidence doesn’t compound because the confusion signal never gets consolidated into something you can own, fix, and verify.
+The team stays busy — but confidence doesn’t compound because the competing explanations never consolidate into something you can own, fix, and verify.

-Different teams have different answers; because the underlying uncertainty isn’t grounded in a shared evidence artifact.
+Different teams have different answers; because the uncertainty isn’t grounded in a shared evidence artifact.

 Visibility